murkaje/npe-blame-agent/Readme.md

 ```

 ### Building
-Make sure you have c++17 compliant compiler and c++ standard library(std::optional)
+Make sure you have a c++17 compliant compiler installed
-Optionally prepend CXX= to cmake to specify compiler
+Ensure JAVA_HOME environment variable points to a valid JDK installation
 ```
+mkdir build
+cd build
-CXX=/usr/bin/clang++-5.0 cmake .
+CXX=clang++ cmake ..
 make

+-> build/libnpeblame.so | build/libnpeblame.dylib | build/npeblame.dll
 ```
+**⚠ Use Clang as GCC(,8.2] currently fails to compile.
+See example: https://godbolt.org/z/McehAm**

 ### Running
-Add `-agentpath:/path/to/npe-blame-agent/target/libnpeblame.so` to JVM options and run your application
+Add `-agentpath:/path/to/npe-blame-agent/build/libnpeblame.so` to JVM options and run your application

 ### Testing
 Integration tests available in https://github.com/murkaje/npe-blame-test